use of the same consonant at the beginning of each word

 passing reference or indirect mention

 A reference to a statement, person, place, event, or thing that is known from literature, history, religion, myth, politics, sports, science, or pop culture.

-something located at a time when it could not have existed
+locating something at a time when it couldn't have existed

 Examples: the clock and book mentioned in Shakespeare's play Julius Caesar.
 In 44 B.C. there were no clocks; they used sundials to tell time.
 Also, there were no books; they used scrolls.